e-Plugins/oscommerce/README.md

 # iDEAL plugin for OsCommerce 2.3+

 ## Usage
-Use this plugin to add support for iDEAL, Mister Cash, Sofort and other payment methods of DigiWallet.com and Digiwallet.nl to your webstore.
+Use this plugin to add support for iDEAL, Mister Cash, Sofort and other payment methods of DigiWallet.nl to your webstore.

 ## Supported Paymethods
 | Paymethod	|   supported	|